joric/mitosis/README.md

 * [YJ-14015][yj-ali]: nrf51822 modules, 3 pcs: $10.5 ($3.50 * 3), free shipping, need 2/3, so $7.
 * [10 main PCB's][mitosis.zip] from [EasyEDA], $13.32 ($2 + $11.32 for trackable shipping), used 4/10, so $5.32.
 * [3 receiver PCB's][receiver.zip] from [OshPark], $5.40, free shipping, used only 1/3, so $1.80.
-* [Arduino Pro Micro](https://www.aliexpress.com/item/-/32648920631.html) from Aliexpres (price varies from $1.94 to $4), had in stock.
+* [Arduino Pro Micro](https://www.aliexpress.com/item/-/32648920631.html) from Aliexpress (price varies from $2.54 to $4), had in stock.
-* [Si2302] mosfets: board survives reverse polarity for a short while, just short the pads as [here](https://i.imgur.com/h1Mx8Yw.jpg).
+* [Si2302] mosfets: board survives reverse polarity for a short while, you may just [short the pads](https://i.imgur.com/h1Mx8Yw.jpg).
 * [ASMB-MTB1-0A3A2] from Aliexpress (or Cree CLVBA-FKA, or 3 single LEDs, very optional)
 * AMS1117: 5v to 3v regulator, had in stock.
 You probably can use diodes for 2v drop.
 * 1206 4.7k resistor arrays, 2 pcs: had in stock (taken from an old motherboard).